Workplace Giving

 Each year, our Kamehameha Schools ‘Ohana dedicates the month of ‘Okakopa (October) to our annual Workplace Giving Campaign, Ho‘ōla i ka Lāhui.
 This annual fundraising efforts honors employees who give in support of our Founder, Ke Ali‘i Bernice Pauahi Pākī Bishop.
 The campaign also connects employees to Princess Pauahi’s vision, legacy, and inspires and promotes a culture of philanthropy in the workplace.

-Join us in our mission to serve even more so that Ke Ali‘i Pauahi’s vision of a thriving lāhui can be fulfilled. #GivewithPauahi
+Join us in our mission to serve even more so that Ke Ali‘i Pauahi’s vision of a thriving lāhui can be fulfilled. #GivewithPauahi.

 Make your gift today through our secure form!